Managing Your ZendPHP Install Using zendphpctl

 Uninstalling an installed PHP version (php uninstall)

-The 'php uninstall' command allows you to uninstall a previously installed PHP version.
-A PHP minor version must be specified when running this command.
+The 'php uninstall' command lets you uninstall a previously installed PHP version.
+Specify a PHP minor version when running this command.

 This command was previously named zendphpctl php-uninstall; please update to use the new command name.